bertrandoubida/DevOpsChallenge/README.md

 -When cloning is done, type in "ls" and hit enter to make sure the right repositorty was cloned

--Install Docker on your server by running the following code one after the other, and hitting enter after each line sudo apt-get update sudo apt-get install -y apt-transport-https ca-certificates curl gnupg-agent software-properties-common curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -
+-Install Docker on your server by running the following code one after the other, and hitting enter sudo apt-get update sudo apt-get install -y apt-transport-https ca-certificates curl gnupg-agent software-properties-common curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -